 I worked for a couple of years trying to feed information to Google to get the Knowledge Graph, the Knowledge Panel, and the results.

-The idea was, if I can learn to control the SERPs, it will give me great insight into how Google functions, both in terms of how it ranks and in terms of how it brings up those rich elements (like videos).
+The idea was, if I don't control the SERPs, it will give me great insight into how Google functions, both in terms of how it ranks and in terms of how it brings up those rich elements (like videos).

-When you search for Jason Barnard, I wanted to make sure the results I chose come up.
-I wanted to make sure they're coherent and show me off in my best light.
+When you search for Jason Barnard, I'm going to make sure the results I want, come up.
+I want to make sure they're coherent and show me off in my best light.

 I set out to influence the SERP for my own name throughout the world, to both be positive represent me accurately, and to be full of rich elements, full of multimedia stuff.